githubdoe/DFTFringe/README.md

 Download the **open source** version of Qt framework https://www.qt.io/download-open-source Run the installer and go through it.
 When it's time to select which components to install in custom installation you must first tick the `archive` checkbox and click on `filter`.
-Without this, you won't be able to install the old
-Qt 5.15.2 version.
+Without this, you won't be able to install the old Qt 5.15.2 version.

 **Which components to choose ?**
 You will need `QT 5.15.2`.
 For faster installation, you probably do not need `Qt design studio`.
 In the details of Qt 5.15.2 you only need `MinGW 8.1.0 64-bit`, `QT Charts` and `Qt Data Visualization`.
 You probably want to install `Qt Creator`.
+This is Qt's IDE and if you are here it's probably because you need to debug (breakpoints, step by step, variables, ...).
 You may want to install `Cmake`, `Ninja` and `Qt Installer Framework`.

 ### Option C: using Windows Subsystem for Linux (WSL)